Meditation Classes In Sydney

 Transcendental meditation

-This practice uses a mantra or a series of words that are specific to each practitioner.
+This practice uses a mantra or a series of words specific to each practitioner.

-Transcendental meditation is the most popular type of meditation around the world, and it’s the most scientifically studied.
-This technique involves the use of a sound called a mantra and is practiced for 15–20 minutes twice per day.
-It is taught by certified teachers through a standard course of instruction.
+Transcendental meditation is the most popular type of meditation worldwide and the most scientifically studied.
+This technique involves the use of a sound called a mantra and is practised for 15–20 minutes twice daily.
+Certified teachers teach it through a standard course of instruction.

 Why meditation is important?